twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The PostScript names modified when opening fonts in Font Creator Program 3.0 and 4.0 are as follows: the full stop at **.notdef** is removed, **nonmarkingreturn** changes to **CR** and **exclamdown** changes to **exclamationdown**.

 ## Unregistered version limitations
-If registration is not performed during or within the grace period, the following restrictions will be imposed on the major/minor version number:
+If registration is not performed during or within the grace period or fails because of an invalid registration key, the following restrictions will be imposed on the version number:
 * All versions – `TSPLASHFORM` is shown on startup. `TMAINFORMFONTCREATOR` will add a word to the title bar (version 5.0 & above) and the registration info in `TABOUTDIALOG` or `TABSTRACTABOUTDIALOG` states that the program is unregistered.
 After a grace period of 30 days, the message shown in `TSPLASHFORM` is replaced with messages stating that the grace period is exceeded and encourages the user to uninstall or buy the program.
+In version 6.0 & above there is a menu to register or buy the program in `TMAINFORMFONTCREATOR`.
 * 3.0β1 (2000-07-30) until 3.1.3 (2002-12-09) – After a grace period of 30 days, `TSHAREWAREFORM` is shown when pressing **Start** in `TSPLASHFORM`.
 However, the program otherwise functions normally.
 * 4.0 (2003-05-16) until 5.0 (2005-01-12) – After a grace period of 30 days, the program cannot be used at all unless it is registered.
-* 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
+* 5.5 (2006-05-30) and 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will hide the developer tools menu if it is shown and randomly replace some glyphs in generated fonts with the company's logo.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2565 (2020-03-06) – The program will hide the developer tools menu and some developer options if shown and randomly replace some glyphs in generated fonts with the company's logo.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

-Under the **Help** menu is an item labeled **Register...** (the same item in version 12.0 & above is in **Help: Buy** along with **Buy Now** and `TTIPOFTHEDAYFORM` in version 3.0 until 6.5) when this executed a screen will pop up giving the registration code.

 ## Windows version compatibility
 | Operating system              | Latest version |